gammu/gammu/readme.txt

                    Good choice, if won't use MBUS protocol and have modern model.

                 Gammu supports each of these protocols.
+Just give access to used serial device, set it as "port" in gammurc and set "connection" according to protocol

    Using infrared.
 There are two versions: with direct communicating with
                    phone or using some functions from operating system.